Dissociative Identity Disorder, To Integrate Alters or Not to Integrate

 David: What about the ability to have healthy relationships with other people who do not have Dissociative Identity Disorder?

 Paula McHugh: That's perfectly possible if the other people are reasonable and also patient.
-Gentle is good, reliable is good, it depends of the people.
+Gentle is good, reliable is good, it depends on the people.
 There are some good guys out there, male and female.

-A few more audience comments on what's being said tonight:
+David: A few more audience comments on what's being said tonight:

 fuffie: Patient, gentle, reliable and a sense of humor!!